sethlsx/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as mentioned before.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+During the training, I encountered multiple difficult issues.

+First, the udacity workspace always went into idle when I am not looking.
+This happened before the training could finish and made it impossible to train the model.
+After 3 days, I figured this could be caused by Chrome.
+So I switched to aws to train my model.

+Then I found my model was trained very slowly.
+It took almost 1 hour and a half to train the model for 1 epoch.
+I searched the internet for solution.
+And I found that if I increase the batch size in the code.
+The model would train even slower.
+One of my friends suggest that I check the memory of the GPU on aws using 'nvidia-smi'.
+I checked and reduced the batch size to 16, and the model trained much quicker.(40 miniutes for 1 epoch)

+After I trained my model on aws, I found that it can't be run on my local machine.
+Later I figured out this was caused by the opencv library installed in the environment.
+After I create a new environment, this was fixed.

+Then I modified the model architecture many times to improve the performance.
+At last I trained a model that worked perfectly.

+However, later I found that the model is too complicated that it is very large!
+It took up to 2Gb space on disk and can't be upload to github.
+So I had to simplify the model.
+I add 3 more pooling layers.
+Then I found out the simplified model worked even better and only took 24mb on disk.

+After all these, I run the video.py and make a video of the model running the car around track 1 for 2 laps.